expyriment/dataintegrityfingerprint/README.md

        UTF-8 shall be replaced with a U+003F question mark character;
        `checksums` shall have no empty lines)

-2. Sort the lines in `checksums` in ascending Unicode code point order (i.e., sorting capital letters first or byte-wise sorting, no sorting based on the Unicode collation algorithm)
+3. Sort the lines in `checksums` in ascending Unicode code point order (i.e., byte-wise sorting, NOT based on the Unicode collation algorithm)

-3. Calculate the hexadecimal digest of the SHA-256 hash of the sorted contents of `checksums`
+4. Calculate the hexadecimal digest of the `$ALGORITHM` hash of the sorted contents of `checksums` (hereafter referred to as `<masterhash>`)

+5. Create the DIF as `<$ALGORITHM/<masterhash>`

 ### Note
-On a Unix(-like) system with a UTF-8 locale, the procedure is equivalent to:
+On a Unix(-like) system with a UTF-8 locale, the procedure to create a DIF based on SHA-256 is equivalent to:
 ```
 cd <DATA_FOLDER>
 export LC_ALL=C